dani-lbnl/resting/resting_doc_source/spin.rst

 #.
 Create a namespace

    #.
-Click "Namespace", click "Add Namespace", set
+Click "Namespace", click "Add Namespace", then define "Name" to be a value of your choice, which will be represented below as |namespace|.

-      * Name: |namespace|

    #.
 Click "Create"